QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ## Network Digital Twin

 The Network Digital Twin is a digital representation that is used in the context of network.
-The concept and archiecture of the Network Digital Twin are specified in {{I-D.irtf-nmrg-network-digital-twin-arch}}.
+The concept and architecture of the Network Digital Twin are specified in {{I-D.irtf-nmrg-network-digital-twin-arch}}.
 Three core functional components which includes Data Repository component, a Service Mapping Models component, and an NDT Management component are introduced to characterize the Network Digital